This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 Employee Stock Ownership Plans

-• In an employee stock ownership plan (ESOP), the maximum account balance in the plan subject to a five-year distribution period will rise to
+•In an employee stock ownership plan (ESOP), the maximum account balance in the plan subject to a five-year distribution period will remain unchanged at

-• The limit on annual contributions to an individual retirement account (IRA) will stay at
+•The limit on annual contributions to an IRA will stay at

 $5,500.
-The additional catch-up contribution limit for individuals ages 50 and over is not subject to an annual COLA and remains
+The additional catch-up contribution limit for individuals ages 50 and over is not subject to an annual cost-of-living adjustment and remains

-• For an IRA contributor who is not covered by a workplace retirement plan and is married to someone who is covered,the deduction has been phased out for couples with an AGI
+•For an IRA contributor not covered by a workplace retirement plan but married to someone who is covered, the deduction is phased out if the couple’s income is between

 retirement savings contributions credit) for low- and moderate-income workers will rise to